LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

       RAJA::make_tuple(iter_space IN, ..., iter_space I0),

       [=] (index_type iN, ... , index_type i0) {
-         //loop body
+         // inner loop body
       }

     );

-Here, the ``RAJA::kernel`` template takes a ``RAJA::KernelPolicy`` template argument that defines a nested sequence of ``RAJA::statement::For`` types, one for each level in the loop nest.
-Each 'For' statement has an integral template argument (described below) and an execution policy template argument for the corresponding loop nest level.
-The innermost type in the kernel policy is a ``RAJA::statement::Lambda`` type indicating which lambda (or lambdas, in general) will comprise the inner loop body.
+A ``RAJA::kernel`` method takes a ``RAJA::KernelPolicy`` type template parameter, and a tuple of iteration spaces and a sequence of lambda expressions as arguments.

+In the case we discuss here, the execution policy contains a nested sequence of ``RAJA::statement::For`` statements, one for each level in the loop nest.
+Each 'For' statement takes three template parameters:

+  * an integral index parameter that binds it to the item in the iteration space tuple associated with that index,
+  * an execution policy type for the corresponding loop nest level, and
+  * an *enclosed statement list* (described in :ref:`loop_elements-kernelpol-label`).

-.. note:: The nesting of ``RAJA::statement::For`` types is analogous to how one
+.. note:: The nesting of ``RAJA::statement::For`` types is analogous to the
-          would nest for-statements in a traditional C-style loop nest.
+          nesting of for-statements in the C-style version of the loop nest.

-The first argument to the ``RAJA::kernel`` method is a tuple of N+1 iteration spaces, one for each loop nest level.
-This argument is followed by one or more lambda expression arguments that are used to form the inner loop body.
-Here, we have only one lambda expression argument that will be executed as the inner loop body; this is indicated by the ``RAJA::statement::Lambda<0>`` innermost type in the kernel policy above (i.e., '0' refers to the first lambda in the argument list).
+          A notable syntactic difference is that curly braces are replaced with '<, >' symbols enclosing the template parameter lists.

+Here, the innermost type in the kernel policy is a ``RAJA::statement::Lambda<0>`` type indicating that the first lambda (lambda argument zero) will comprise the inner loop body.
+We only have one lambda in this example but, in general, we can have any number of lambdas and we can use any subset of them, with ``RAJA::statement::Lambda`` types placed appropriately in the execution policy, to construct a loop kernel.
+For example, placing ``RAJA::statement::Lambda`` types between ``RAJA::statement::For`` statements enables non-perfectly nested loops.

+Each lambda passed to a RAJA kernel method **must take an index argument for each iteration space in the tuple**.
+However, any subset of the arguments may actually be used in each lambda expression.

-.. note:: The arguments for each lambda expression that is used in a RAJA
+.. note:: The loop index arguments for each lambda expression used in a RAJA
-          kernel loop body are indices that **must match** the contents of the *iteration space tuple* in number, order, and type.
+          kernel loop body **must match** the contents of the *iteration space tuple* in number, order, and type.
 Not all index arguments must be used in each lambda, but they all must appear for the RAJA kernel to be well-formed.